Faculty Affiliate, Department of History & Program in American Studies

 LaTanya, born and raised in Chicago, developed a love of life sciences from her mother, who shared with her a strong interest in the human body and nutrition.
 LaTanya earned bachelor’s and master’s degrees in biology from Howard University, where her thesis research investigated protein changes in drought response in Arabidopsis Thalaina.
 She completed her PhD in 2014 at Northwestern, in the Driskill Graduate Program, studying the regulation of microRNA mediated EMT in prostate cancer.
 As a postdoctoral research fellow at the University of Illinois at Chicago, LaTanya continued her research on microRNA regulation in the prostate.
 In support of her educational goals, LaTanya received the East Asia and Pacific Summer Institutes Fellowship, on which she conducted research projects in Tsukuba, Japan, and the Diversifying Higher Education Faculty in Illinois Fellowship.

-LaTanya has over 13 years of experience in teaching and advising undergraduate and graduate students.
+LaTanya has more than a decade of experience in teaching and advising undergraduate and graduate students.
 She enjoys spending time with her husband, a fellow scientist, and her two active, young sons who keep her busy and thoroughly entertained.
 She also enjoys reading biographies, traveling, and trying new restaurants when she can get a babysitter.

 Jason lives on Northwestern's campus with his wife, Elizabeth Lenaghan, who is the faculty-in-residence for Elder Hall and an associate professor of instruction in the Writing Program.
 In his free time, you can likely find him watching a movie, reading college football blogs, or forcing himself to exercise.